q-viper/q-viper.github.io/_posts/2020-08-21-gesture-based-visually-writing-system-add-slider-more-colors-and-optimized-code.md

 * Take `vui_pointer` and set it to `current_pointer`.
 * Take `canvas_pointer` and set it too.
 * Initialize dictionary to store `current_icons`.
-We store the changed icon here along with unchanged.
+We store the changed icon here along with the unchanged one.
 * Initialize `hover` to None.
-* Proceed below only when current x axis lies below the `vui_part`. i.e if pointer is on icons panel.
+* Proceed below only when current x axis lies below the `vui_part`. i.e if the pointer is on the icons panel.
-* Loop through columns of icons and modes at same time.
+* Loop through columns of icons and modes at the same time.
-    * Take icon lying on this column.
+    * Take the icon lying on this column.
-    * If current pointer's column lies within the columns:
+    * If the current pointer's column lies within the columns:
         * Set current mode.
-        * Create blank image of icon shape as `zeros_icon`.
+        * Create a blank image of icon shape as `zeros_icon`.
-        * Find the scale factor by multiple of mode counts.
+        * Find the scale factor by multiple mode counts.
-        * Find new row/column for this icon.
-We are scaling icon to make it look like animating.
+        * Find a new row/column for this icon.
+We are scaling icons to make it look like animating.
-        * Make new icon's center and original icon's center same and insert it into blank image.
+        * Make the new icon's center and original icon's center the same and insert them into the blank image.
         * Store `zeros_icon` on `current_icons`.
-        * Perform count checkings.
-And change mode when mode count reaches max.
+        * Perform count checking.
+And change mode when the mode count reaches max.
 Set hover to True.
     * Else:
          * Store icon on `current_icon`.
-Because pointer is not above this icon so leave it as it is.
+Because the pointer is not above this icon so leave it as it is.
-* Return the output of `get_window` method.
+* Return the output of the `get_window` method.

 ### Test Class: VUI
 To test the class, we will call the method `update_vui` by passing it a pointer.
-To make sure our dropdown is working fine I will set pointer to color's region.
-And to show animating like effect, I will call it multiple times.
+To make sure our drop-down is working fine I will set the pointer to the color's region.
+And to show an animating-like effect, I will call it multiple times.
 See the result below.

 ```python